Brain natriuretic peptide 32: Interpretation of BNP

 There is a diagnostic 'gray area', often defined as between 100 and 500 pg/mL, for which the test is considered inconclusive, but, in general, levels above 500 pg/ml are considered to be an indicator of heart failure.
 This so-called gray zone has been addressed in several studies, and using clinical history or other available simple tools can help make the diagnosis.

 BNP has been suggested as a predictor for a variety of medical states, including cardiovascular mortality in diabetics and cardiac impairment in cancer patients.

 BNP was found to have an important role in prognostication of heart surgery patients and in the emergency department.
-Bhalla et al. showed that combining BNP with other tools like ICG can improve early diagnosis of heart failure and advance prevention strategies.
-Utility of BNP has also been explored in various settings like preeclampsia, ICU and shock and ESRD.
+It has been shown that combining BNP with other tools like impedance cardiography (ICG) can improve early diagnosis of heart failure and advance prevention strategies.
+Utility of BNP has also been explored in various settings like preeclampsia, intensive care, shock and end-stage renal disease (ESRD).

 The effect or race and gender on value of BNP and its utility in that context has been studied extensively.

 The BNP test is used as an aid in the diagnosis and assessment of severity of heart failure.
 A recent meta-analysis concerning effects of BNP testing on clinical outcomes of patients presenting to the emergency department with acute dyspnea revealed that BNP testing led to a decrease in admission rates and decrease in mean length of stay, although neither was statistically significant.
 Effects on all cause hospital mortality was inconclusive.
 The BNP test is also used for the risk stratification of patients with acute coronary syndromes.

 When interpreting an elevated BNP level, values may be elevated due to factors other than heart failure.
 Lower levels are often seen in obese patients.
 Higher levels are seen in those with renal disease, in the absence of heart failure.